naterex23/RAPID_Perfusion_Processing/README.md

 ![image (4)](https://user-images.githubusercontent.com/58052594/214413819-c18dd66a-513e-427d-9583-19c48c817cb6.png)

-And converts each to 2 nifti (".nii"/".nii.gz") files types, one including "lesion mask" and the other the rest of the original file.
+And converts each to 2 nifti (".nii"/".nii.gz") files types, including one "lesion mask" file and one "brain extracted" file.
 Each lesion mask contains multiple thresholds to a segmentation that can be analyzed using a variety of medical imaging software.
 Notably, I used 3D Slicer (http://slicer.org).

-If you have any questions or comments, feel free to comment or email me at nathaniel(underscore)rex(at)brown.edu
+If you have any questions, comments, or inquiries regarding access to source code feel free to comment or email me at nathaniel(underscore)rex(at)brown.edu